Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Convergence Analysis

-Equipped with Lemma~\ref{lemma:bounds}, we move on to presenting the next key result which establishes the Lipschitz continuity of all style statistics used in \texttt{StyleDDG}.
-Our high-level goal in showing this result is to ultimately prove that the second term in our smoothness assumption given in Eq.~\eqref{eqn:smooth}, i.e., $\| \Psi - \Psi' \|$, can also be bounded by $\| \theta - \theta' \|$.
+We begin with Propositions~\ref{proposition:lipschitz} and \ref{proposition:smooth}, key results which provide guarantees for the smoothness of local loss functions in \textsc{StyleDDG}.
+Subsequently, in Theorem~\ref{thm:convergence}, we use the propositions to show the convergence of \textsc{StyleDDG} for general non-convex loss functions.
+In doing so, we ultimately prove that the second term in our smoothness assumption given in Eq.~\eqref{eqn:smooth}, i.e., $\| \Psi - \Psi' \|$, can also be bounded by $\| \theta - \theta' \|$.